Bix2llets/CS202---Seminar/1. Builder/Builder.md

 ## Apply to the original problem

-We create the class `Gun`, which serve as the generic class that represent all guns used in the game.
-The `Gun` class should provide a constructors that initialize the object with minimal information and methods that allow user to change the components that the gun use.
+We create the class `Gun`, which serve as the generic class which represents all guns used in the game.
+The `Gun` class should provide a constructor that initialize the object with minimal information and methods that allow user to change the components that the gun use.

 Then, we create an interface named `GunBuilder`.
 Inside, we declare concrete methods for retrieval of object and resetting the object being constructed.
-Other methods for attaching components are declared *virtual*.
+Other methods for attaching components are declared as *virtual* functions.
 They will be implemented in inherited classes.

 Optionally, the `Director` class can also be implemented.
 The `Director` will hold one instance of the `GunBuilder` and provide methods to change the builder used and to retrieve the product.